statmike/statmike/README.md

 ## Hi, I'm Mike :wave:

-I am a lifetime learner with a background in statistics.
-The common denominator for 11 years as a statistician, 8 years in statistical software and now a growing career in Google cloud is that I love to learn almost as much as I love to share what I learned to help others.
+I am a curious learner with a background in statistics.
+The common denominator for 11 years as a statistician, 8 years in statistical software and now a growing career in Google is that I love to learn almost as much as I love to share what I learned to help others.

-I am passionate about computational engineering and work tirelessly to broaden my exposure.
-I utilize a wide range of skills and tools to enable deeper inferential and predictive evaluations in highly creative ways.
-I believe cloud computing is the radical change of our generation that gives us a chance to skip rethinking what we do and think new all over again.
+This has lead to a life approach I call Learn > Do > Share.
+Let me explain.

+**Learn :book:**

+The process of reading, listening, observing and THINKING!
+To me learning is bringing ideas into my mind and then making sense of them - basically add context to expand my understanding.

+**Do :hammer_and_wrench:**

+What is good is learning if I don't use it!
+It is my responsibility to utlize what I learn in my daily work.
+This should make me a more creative problem solver.
+This makes for more efficient approaches and breakthrough thinking.

+**Share :open_hands:**

+This is where I get opinionated.
+As a society we truely advance as a whole, not as indivduals.
+The input of learning is sharing.
+By learning you are responsible for doing AND SHARING!!

+**All Together Now :book: :heavy_plus_sign: :hammer_and_wrench: :heavy_plus_sign: :open_hand: = :arrow_upper_right:**

+Always learning, always doing, always sharing.
+And doing this in community means we are all inputing into the each others learning and doing by sharing.

 <a href="https://www.buymeacoffee.com/statmike" target="_blank"><img src="https://cdn.buymeacoffee.com/buttons/arial-blue.png" alt="Buy Me A Coffee" style="height: 51px !important;width: 217px !important;" ></a>